slan-teaching/STP598sta/index.md

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.
 I will not post it at `modules` as the space is limited.

+* Homework 1 is avaiable on both canvas and the course website.
+Due **11:59pm Friday Sept 25, 2020**.

 ### Syllabus

 [syllabus](https://github.com/slan-teaching/STP598sta/blob/master/syllabus_STP598sta.pdf)